 Assistant Professor of Medicine

-- M.D.: MCP Hahnemann University
+- M.D.: MCP Hahnemann University (Philadelphia, PA)

 Dr. Grant Louie is an Assistant Professor of Medicine in the Johns Hopkins Division of Rheumatology since 2010.
 He graduated medical school from MCP Hahnemann University, completed Internal Medicine residency at California Pacific Medical Center, and received his Rheumatology fellowship training at the National Institutes of Health.
 Upon completion of his fellowship, he pursued formal education in Clinical Investigation through a collaborative training program between the National Institutes of Health and Duke University School of Medicine where he received his MHS degree.